Plymouth Fire Station

-Plymouth Fire Station is a historic fire station located at Plymouth, Marshall County, Indiana.
+Plymouth Fire Station is a historic fire station located at Plymouth, Indiana.
 It was built in 1875, and is a two-story, painted brick building with a 59-foot tall bell tower.
 It features round-arched pedestrian entrances and bays, parapet with tile coping, and a round window in the bell tower.

 It was listed on the National Register of Historic Places in 1981.
 It is located in the Plymouth Downtown Historic District.